fernandonquintino/nlp/README.md

 * bert_ls (BERT embeddings + Logistic Regression)
 * bert_clf (Fine-tuned BERT)

-It takes the text provided and return a number 0 (negative) and 1 for positive.
+It takes the text provided and return a number 0 (negative review) and 1 (positive review).

 Then file notebooks/notebook 7_predictions.ipynb shows how to use the models and folder data/results/ has all predictions.